marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/support-for-inheritance.rst

 on 'kind', visiting all appropriate fields.
 For example, if kind is 2, it will cast to 'some_other_subclass' and visit fields a, b, and c.

+.. [#f1] Classes lacking such a marker will not be identified as being part of the hierarchy, and so the marking routines will not handle them, leading to a assertion failure within the marking routines due to an unknown tag value (assuming that assertions are enabled).